robertobatts/aws-certification-notes/notes/23-networking-and-vpc.md

 	- Check Route Tables

 ### Type of endpoints
-- **Interface Endpoints**
+- **Interface Endpoints** (powered by PrivateLink)
 	- Provisions an ENI (private IP address) as an entry point (must attach a security group)
 	- Supports most AWS services
+	- You pay per hour and per GB of data processed
 - **Gateway Endpoints**
-	- Provisions a gateway and must be used as a target in a route table
+	- Provisions a gateway and must be used as a target in a route table (does not use security groups)
 	- Supports only S3 and DynamoDB
+	- Free

 ## VPC Flow Logs
 - Capture information about IP traffic going to your interfaces: